Designing Brand Portals

 The Branding tab is where you'll define settings to make your portal match the rest of you brand.

-Theme color This applies to the top banner and some icons.
+Here you can a color a theme color to match your brand.
+The theme color applies to the top banner and some icons.

 Header